 Screening of stocks at Muslim Xchange (MX) is based on the Shariah standards adopted by some of world’s leading institutions and indices.
 The business or industry screen is based on what most major Shariah standards agree on.
-In November 2021, we hired an experienced Shariah consultant to guide us through the process.
-We are also working with a Shariah advisory firm with over 15 years of experience in the field to develop and deliver the best possible Shariah screening of stocks, In sha Allah.
+We have been working with a reputed Shariah advisory firm with over 15 years of experience in the field to develop and deliver the best possible Shariah screening of stocks.

 We screen out companies in the following types of business